-Boeing’s Iran Deal Puts Trump In Tough Spot
+Boeing’s Iran Deal Puts Trump in Tough Spot

 The nuclear accord between Iran and six world powers lifted international sanctions in exchange for verifiable steps by Iran to abandon some of its nuclear activities.
 The United States also agreed to allow plane makers to sell aircraft to Iran.
 But the sales require export licenses, and the Treasury Department has broad leeway to cancel or deny them if there’s evidence Iran isn’t using the aircraft for civil aviation purposes.

 In September, the Obama administration issued licenses for Boeing and its European rival Airbus to sell up to 200 planes to state-run IranAir.
-Airbus requires a license because it uses more than 40% American parts in its planes.
+Airbus requires a license because it uses more than 40 percent American parts in its planes.
 Last month, Boeing applied for another license as part of a tentative deal to sell 30 planes to Iran Aseman Airlines.

-The Boeing sales, which are still pending, are “absolutely the big bellwether” that will send a signal to Western companies standing on the sidelines of the Iranian market that the administration will support the nuclear deal, Trita Parsi, president of the National Iranian American Council, argued.
+The Boeing sales, which are still pending, are “absolutely the big bellwether” that will send a signal to Western companies standing on the sidelines of the Iranian market that the administration will support the nuclear deal, Trita Parsi, the president of the National Iranian American Council, argued.
 Many such companies have been hesitant to enter Iran for fear the Trump administration will reimpose sanctions it lifted under the nuclear agreement.

 The administration says it has launched a review of its Iran policy and the nuclear deal.
 And at a House hearing Wednesday, Treasury Secretary Steve Mnuchin said his department was reviewing the Boeing and Airbus licenses.